 In addition, newer AC models are designed to be used with R-410A, as it can absorb and release more heat, and makes it a more reliable and efficient operation.
 When you utilize the most efficient refrigerant for the unit, not only does that allow the compressor to run at a cooler temperature, but it also reduces the risk of burnout due to overheating.

 Lastly, different units can handle different pressures within the coils.
 Refrigerants vary in their pressure levels, and putting the incorrect refrigerant in a unit that is unable to handle greater pressures is likely to crack the coil and break the entire unit.

-The Certificate program is designed to give adult students of all ages the opportunity to learn the concepts and practices of refrigeration, air conditioning and heating equipment, as well as the electrical technology required to work in this vital and ever-growing industry.
-The Associates adds in additional concepts as well as refrigeration technology.
-All students will be exposed to the fundamentals of HVAC, including heat transfer, refrigerants, safe work practices, electricity and all regulations surrounding the use of these systems.
+The Certificate program is designed to give adult students of all ages the opportunity to learn the concepts and practices of refrigeration, air conditioning, and heating equipment, as well as the electrical technology required to work in this vital and ever-growing industry.
+The Associates add additional concepts as well as refrigeration technology.
+All students will be exposed to the fundamentals of HVAC, including heat transfer, refrigerants, safe work practices, electricity, and all regulations surrounding the use of these systems.

 Lastly, HVAC certification exams are given during the program to allow the student to obtain industry competencies as they go.
 Would you like more information?
 Our Web site has access to a net price calculator, program disclosures, and more helpful information just one click away.
-Don’t hesitate to apply, or give us a call for more information.
+Don’t hesitate to apply, or contact us for more information.

 For more information about graduation rates, the median debt of students who completed the program, and other important information, please visit our website: https://iticollege.edu/disclosures/